What is a Spill Zone?

 What is the difference between the ZoneMaster range and AirTouch?

-ZoneMaster consists of VAV, ZoneSwitch and ZoneTouch.
-The AirTouch is our brand new range which offers you total control of your air conditioning system using a smart touch control panel or phone app.
-For a comparison in features between the range, please click here.
+ZoneMaster consists of ZoneSwitch and ZoneTouch.
+AirTouch is our range which offers you total control of your air conditioning system using a smart touch control panel or phone app.

-I have the AirTouch 2 system installed in my house and would like to upgrade to the AirTouch 3.
+I have an older version of AirTouch and want to upgrade to a newer one.
 Can you please advise how I can do this?

 Yes.
-In terms of hardware, you will need the AirTouch 3 touchpad and main module, your current transformer and cabling does not need to be changed.
+In terms of hardware, you will need the newer touchpad and main module, your current transformer and cabling does not need to be changed.
 Best to contact someone qualified to remove the old model and install the new one.